matrix-org/matrix-ios-sdk/README.rst

 Then, you can run the tests from the Xcode Test navigator tab or select the MatrixSDKTests scheme and click on the "Test" action.

 Known issues
 ============

+Cocoapods may fail to install on OSX 10.8.x with "i18n requires Ruby version >= 1.9.3.".
+This is a known problem similar to https://github.com/CocoaPods/CocoaPods/issues/2458 that needs to be raised with the cocoapods team.

 Registration
 ------------